tksaha/word-cloud-from-scholar-profile/README.md

-# IPython Notebook to create a word cloud from your google scholar profile
+# Create a word cloud from your google scholar profile

-Use the instruction in the notebook to create your word cloud.
+You can use the instruction in the notebook to create your word cloud.